george-hopkins/opentom/README.txt

 - ttsystem boot image into the build directory (before copying it on TomTom SD cars, BACKUP the original ttsystem first !),
 - and a opentom_dist directory (to copy on your tomtom as opentom).

+** NB:
-** NB: For dosbox, dune2, gnuboy, linapple, and scummvm games: take it from internet and copying it into opentom/share subdirectories.
+- For dosbox, dune2, gnuboy, linapple, and scummvm games: take it from internet and copying it into opentom/share subdirectories.
+- For Navit, you need the TomTom gltt (see below, that read raw GPS data from /dev/gps and send it to /var/run/gpspipe).

-* to modify ttsystem :
+* To modify ttsystem :
 - for kernel: cd kernel; make menuconfig
-- for buzybox: cd build/buzibox*; make menuconfig
+- for busybox: cd build/busybox*; make menuconfig
-- for initramfs: do tou changes and touch etc/rc
+- for initramfs: do your changes and touch initramfs/etc/rc
 - Then: return to $ROOT ans type : make ttsystem